apache/arrow/docs/source/format/DissociatedIPC.rst

     two allowed message types (more types may get added in the future):
     0) End of Stream
     1) Flatbuffer IPC Metadata Message
-  - the next 4-bytes are a little-endian, 32-bit integer indicating the sequence number of the message.
+  - the next 4-bytes are a little-endian, unsigned 32-bit integer indicating the sequence number of the message.
 The first message in the stream (**MUST** always be a schema message) **MUST** have a sequence number of ``0``.
 Each subsequent message **MUST** increment the number by ``1``.